jjsmu/CaseStudy2DDS/README.md

 <a href="#">Link to Case Study 2 Zoom Presentation Video</a>

 ## Executive Summary
-Purpose and Context: It begins with a brief statement of the report's purpose and the problem or issue it addresses.
+Purpose and Context: The purpose of this case study is to identify factors responsible for employee attrition rates.
+The dat

 Key Findings and Facts: It highlights the most important findings or data points from the report.